Wednesday, 10 June 2015

 I can't bear it's cruelty

-or pay it's price
+or pay the price

 of accepting your ideology